 After the erase operation has been suspended, the system can read array data from or program data to any sector not selected for erasure.
 Normal read and write timings and command definitions apply.
-Please note that Autoselect command sequence can not be accepted during Sector Erase Suspend.

 Reading at any address within erase-suspended sectors produces status data on DQ7-DQ0.
 The system can use DQ7, or DQ6 and DQ2 together, to determine if a sector is actively erasing or is erase-suspended.
 See "Write Operation Status" for information on these status bits.